 The 6 R’s of sustainability, which go beyond the catchy “Reduce, Reuse, Recycle are:

-There are probably more than two thousand and twenty ways you can be more sustainable in 2020, here are 20 ways you can start to “be the change you want to see in the world”.
+There are probably more than two thousand and twenty ways you can be more sustainable, here are 20 ways you can start to “be the change you want to see in the world”.

 Practice minimalism – Buy only as much as you need.
 Avoid being lulled by consumerist culture and only purchase items that real add value to your life.